Toddlers are busy little people, and sometimes they can seem to be living on air - but how much does your toddler really need to eat?

 Sometimes they’ll eat more, sometimes less

 It’s worth remembering that, like us, toddlers often have days where they don't eat much and other days when they’ll eat more than usual.
 It usually balances out in the end.
-As long as they appear to be happy and generally well and your doctor or health visitor is pleased with their progress and weight, your toddler is probably eating the right amount of food for them.
+As long as they appear to be happy and generally well and your doctor or health visitor is pleased with their progress and weight, your toddler is probably eating the right amount of food for him or her.

 If you're at all concerned about your toddler's weight, it’s best to speak to your doctor or health visitor before making any dietary changes.
 A healthcare professional will be able to check your child's weight and height and plot this against a standard growth chart.
 (It's a good idea to bring your toddler’s health record to the appointment, too, so your doctor can check these measurements against your child's previous growth.)

 If your child is smaller or thinner than most, your doctor will be able to help you make some small changes to increase energy intake by adding in calorie-rich healthy foods.